samsquire/compiler/README.md

 I have two compilers:

 * an toy amd64 compiler written in Python
-* the beginnings of an amd64 JIT C compiler
+* the beginnings of an amd64 JIT compiler written in C

 # amd64 compiler written in Python